soapboxfork/ombuds-spec/doc/record-encoding-formats.md

     Block hash : 00000000000000cf6044ece29281718edad566543bb29f56889625481071f303

 * Encoding:
-The combined data (serialized Ombuds identifier + serialized wirerecord) can be divided into 20-byte chunks and placed within sequential transaction output scripts.
+The combined data (Ombuds Header + serialized wirerecord) can be divided into 20-byte chunks and placed within sequential transaction output scripts.
 Each chunk of data will reside where the `PubKeyHash` normally lives.
 The first transaction output (index 0) must contain the first chunk of data.
-In other words, transaction output with index zero will hold the eight byte `"BRETHREN"` identifier followed by the first 12 bytes of the serialized wirerecord.
+In other words, transaction output with index zero will hold the Ombuds Header followed by the first 12 bytes of the serialized wirerecord.
 The last transaction output will contain zeros following the serialized wirerecord.

 * Constraints